-Drumulator E-mu 1983 Drumulator Final Systems, Inc. Best State Sta 12 DMX Oberheim 1984 The Oberheim DMX is less realistic than the Linn, but slightly more powerful.
+Drumulator E-mu 1983 Image: Constrained and the machine can be heard in several 80's Electro tracks.
+12 DMX Oberheim 1984 The Oberheim DMX is less realistic than the Linn, but slightly more powerful.
 The sounds are very 80's pop, but it was also used in early Hip Hop and Electro.
 10 KR-55 Korg 1979 The Korg KR-55 was designed as an organ-top rhythm box.
 10

-LinnDrum Linn 1982 15 The LinnDrum originally sold for \$3,000 and about 5.000 units were produced.
+LinnDrum Linn 1982 The LinnDrum originally sold for \$3,000 and about 15 5.000 units were produced.
 It provided the rhythm tracks of many 1980's hit records.
 Rhythm Ace Ace Tone 1973 Ace Tone was the first company to produce electric rhythm boxes in Japan.
 In the UK, Bentley Pianos (who put stickers on all their products) distributed Ace Tone, and thus the machine is also known as the Bentley Rhythm Ace.
 9 Sequential Circuits Tom 1984 The sounds are a bit dirty and harsh sounding, especially next to its older brother Drumtraks, but that also gives Tom its character.
 The snare sounds like nothing else on this planet - it's electric!
 8 Acieed House 1990's This set of vocal samples was derived from a bunch of popular Acid House tracks.
 Can you dig it?
 14